googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

 (The keypad is also capable of being associated to other z-wave devices.
 However, I do not find this useful, since then the hub is unaware of what is happening.
 So my driver disables that, and all messages go through the hub.)

-## Virtualization
+## Device Virtualization
 This is where the magic happens.
-To a passer-by, the keypad looks and behaves like 5 switches.
+To a passer-by, the keypad looks and behaves like 5 toggle switches.
 They are toggled by pressing the buttons, and the lights indicate if each of the switches is on.  *So we can use child virtual devices in the Hubitat hub to make it look like 5 switches.*  This makes it easy to use Rule Machine, Switch Bindings, or other automation apps to drive behavior based on keypad presses.

 In fact, because the hub can also control the indicator states, we can give the keypad even more complex behaviors, and expose those behaviors as child virtual devices that match common capabilities.